amazingsyco/InformalProtocol/source/_posts/2012-10-19-wii-u-chat-how-not-to-design-features.markdown

 > Frankly, this kind of half-assed solution for a voice chat feature - voice chat, mind you, being an integral part of mutliplayer gaming for many - just increases our concern that Nintendo is still struggling to get online functionality right this time around.

 Inexplicably, Nintendo chose to add all kinds of barriers to this one solution - how to talk to your friends while playing games.
 I can't tell if this was done intentionally or as just a gaffe in design.
 Either way, what does it say of the rest of the Wii U?
+And what other features are going to suffer as a result of focusing on something they don't care so much about?